 For thou hast possessed my reins: thou hast covered me in my mother’s womb.
 14 I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works; and that my soul knoweth right well.
 15 My substance was not hid from thee, when I was made in secret, and curiously wrought in the lowest parts of the earth.
 16 Thine eyes did see my substance, yet being unperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.
 17 How precious also are thy thoughts unto me, O God! how great is the sum of them!

-Man is the only creature God formed in whose nostrils the breath of life was exhaled.
+Man is the only creature God formed in whose nostrils the breath of life was inhaled.
 Set apart from the rest in the animal kingdom, man’s soul is the only soul to ascend to God and face eternal judgment (Eccles.
 3:21)

 And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
 Genesis 2:7